Hendrix-CS/csci285/labs/election.md

 ## Step 5: Conclusion

-Download [current U.S. Senate data](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PEJ5QU).
-The file should be called "1976-2020-senate.csv".
-Load this file up in a Jupyter notebook as a Pandas DataFrame.
-Examine its shape and features and produce a data dictionary explaining each column and what a row of data represents.

-Using the data in this file, and the results of your Monte Carlo simulations, clearly state your predicted 2022 mid-term election outcomes.
+Using the results of your Monte Carlo simulations, clearly state your predicted 2024 mid-term election outcomes for each state, and for the Senate as a whole.
 Will the Democrats maintain control of the U.S. Senate?
-How closely do your results match the predictions at FiveThirtyEight?
+How closely do your results match the [Consensus Forecast](https://www.270towin.com/2024-senate-election/consensus-2024-senate-forecast) at 270toWIN?
 What could explain any differences you see?
 What other assumptions did we implicitly make in our simulation?

 ## What To Turn In